mohamedissack/Instagram-app/README.md

 # Behavior	Input	Output
-User visits the app and gets redirected to the login page User logs in	Directed to the home page where they see posted photos If user has no account,
+User visits the app and gets redirected to the login page User logs in	Directed to the home page where they see posted photos If user has no account, they click on sign up	User signs up	User is redirected